mitsuba-renderer/drjit/docs/reference.rst

       **Debug mode**: Enable functionality to uncover errors in application code.

-      When debug mode is enabled, Dr. Jit inserts a number of addititional runtime checks to locate sources of undefined behavior.
+      When debug mode is enabled, Dr.Jit inserts a number of additional runtime checks to locate sources of undefined behavior.

       Debug mode comes at a *significant* cost: it interferes with kernel caching,